asibahi/asibahi.github.io/content/thoughts/DRAFT - The Hanging Gardens Problem/index.md

 ### Tiles and Air

 First, I need to formulate the tiles.
 There are two kinds of Tiles.
-The first kind is the actualy Squares.
+The first kind is the actually Squares.
 This is a *finite* set.
 The second kind, is an "Air" tile.
-This empty tile is infinitely availeble, and is automatically placed at the Propagation phase connected to every Red face.
+This empty tile is infinitely available, and is automatically placed at the Propagation phase connected to every Red face.
 A Red face *must* connect to an Air tile, and a Blue face can *never* connect to one.
 An Air tile can connect from any side to any Air tile with no restriction.

 I am still having fun with [Odin](https://odin-lang.org), so I will try this solution in it first.
 Here are the starting types: